 Ohio man dies after being shot by police as he was cleaning out late grandmother's apartment

-An investigation is underway after a 28-year-old Ohio man died Tuesday, one day after he was shot by police who believed he was a burglary suspect, as his family says he was cleaning out his late grandmother's home.
+An investigation is underway after a 28-year-old Ohio man died Tuesday, a day after he was shot by police who believed he was a burglary suspect, as, his family says, he was cleaning out his late grandmother’s home.

-Joe Frasure was shot at early Monday in Wyoming, a city of about 9,000 located 12 miles north of downtown Cincinnati.
-He was hospitalized and died the following day, according to the Hamilton County Coroner’s Office.
+Joe Frasure was shot at early Monday in Wyoming, a city of about 9,000 about 12 miles north of downtown Cincinnati.
+He was hospitalized and died Tuesday, according to the Hamilton County Coroner’s Office.

-Wyoming police said officers responded to an apartment building in the 300 block of Durrell Avenue at shortly before 1 a.m. on a report of two to three people attempting to break into a residence.
+Wyoming police said officers responded to an apartment building in the 300 block of Durrell Avenue shortly before 1 a.m. for a report that two to three people were trying to break into a residence.

 The 911 caller said the apartment should have been vacant.

-Responding officers heard activity at the rear of the building and encountered Frasure and his father in the rear driveway, Wyoming Police Department Chief Brooke Brady said in a video statement.
+Responding officers heard activity at the rear of the building and encountered Frasure and his father in the rear driveway, Police Chief Brooke Brady said in a video statement.

 She said Frasure was in a minivan and refused commands to exit.